CAEC: Confidential, Attestable, and Efficient Inter-CVM Communication with Arm CCA: System Threat Model

-\name is designed to operate across both edge platforms (\eg smartphones) and cloud platforms that support the Armv9-A architecture with CCA extensions.
+\names system model is illustrated in \cref{fig:systemmodel}. \name is designed to operate across both edge platforms (\eg smartphones) and cloud platforms that support the Armv9-A architecture with CCA extensions.
 The platform boots the CCA firmware, consisting of the RMM and the Monitor, along with a hypervisor responsible for managing system resources.
 The hypervisor and all services running under its control are collectively referred to as the host.
 Realm owners are entities external to the computing platform that provide confidential services, either locally (when the platform is an edge device) or remotely (in the cloud scenario).
 Examples of such services include model inference~\cite{siby2024guarantee,zhang2024tsdp,moon2025asgard}, private LLM agents~\cite{wu2024isolategpt,abdollahi2025early}, digital rights management (DRM), and authentication services~\cite{vmcoreandroid}.

 Realm owners are mutually untrusted with respect to one another and to the host; each seeks to protect its proprietary data from all other entities.
 Realm owners deploy realm(s) to deliver their services while preserving the confidentiality of their proprietary data from other entities.
-A single realm owner may further compartmentalize its service into multiple realms for stronger isolation.
+A single realm owner may further compartmentalize its service into multiple realms for stronger isolation (Cyan realms in \cref{fig:systemmodel}).
 Realm owners may agree to collaborate and share data only through \textit{attested realms and explicitly established CSM regions between those attested realms}.
-The use of realms to deliver confidential services and host proprietary data of external entities (realm owners) adhere to the design principle of CCA~\cite{ccasite,armccasecurity} and align with other system models such as Android Virtualization Framework~\cite{avfarchitecture} and ASTER \cite{kuhne2024aster}. \name assumes that all entities in the system trust the device’s hardware and the CCA firmware.
+The use of realms to deliver confidential services and host proprietary data of external entities (realm owners) adhere to the design principle of CCA~\cite{ccasite,armccasecurity} and align with other system models such as Android Virtualization Framework~\cite{avfarchitecture} and ASTER~\cite{kuhne2024aster}. \name assumes that all entities in the system trust the device’s hardware and the CCA firmware.
 Finally, the hypervisor is assumed to provision the necessary resources (\eg memory and CPU time) to ensure forward progress of realms.